 Fig. 3.21.
-Effects of thermo-economic factor on the F criterion with respect to the EX{D} objective function.
+Effects of thermo-economic factor on the F criterion with respect to the $EX{D}$ objective function.

 Among the three decisive objective functions F, E and EPC, the thermo-economic parameter only affects the objective function F. Again, when the capital cost increases and the cost of the consumed energy decreases, thereafter thermo-economic parameter (k) increases while F decreases.
-The variations of the thermo-economic criterion (F) with respect to the coefficient of performance (ψ), the exergy output rate (EX{out}) and the exergy destruction rate (EX_D) respectively were plotted under the influences of thermo-economic parameter (k) in Figs. 19-21.
+The variations of the thermo-economic criterion (F) with respect to the coefficient of performance ( $\psi$ ), the exergy output rate ( $EX{out}$ ) and the exergy destruction rate ( $EX_D$ ) respectively were plotted under the influences of thermo-economic parameter (k) in Figs. 19-21.
 In Fig. 3.19, the thermo-economic F objective function increases as the COP increases and the curves obtained are loops passing through the origin which are less and less sharp when the thermo-economic parameter values (k) increase.
 So much so that in Figs. 3.20 and 3.21, the criterion F increases rapidly near its maximum before decreasing asymptotically thereafter, especially in Fig. 3.21, this when k increases.
-It is useful to observe that when k increases, the maximum of the objective function rate have higher optimal corresponding values.
+It is useful to observe that when k increases, the maximum of the objective function F is lower.
+Whereas the specific heating load, the exergy output rate and the exergy destruction rate have higher optimal corresponding values.